Jelly Roll Morton

 In the 1930s, Morton’s pioneering work came to be considered passé, and his career was in the doldrums.
 Moreover, like many musicians of the day, Morton did not secure the copyrights for all of his compositions.
 He was galled to see these songs bring success to other musicians while he earned only partial payment or, in some cases, nothing.
 “They’re stealing my music and they don’t even play it right,” he complained.
 By 1938 Morton had moved to Washington, D.C., where he languished in poverty and sickness, performing at a dive for audiences who knew nothing of his illustrious past.
 One such unappreciative patron stabbed Morton, though not fatally, shortly after he was interviewed by Lomax in 1938.
 The eight-plus hours of reminiscence and performance constitute an incredibly rich oral history, which finally was released in its entirety on a 2005 CD.
 In addition to illuminating Morton’s story, the set revealed him to be a poignant blues singer.

 Morton continually tried to revive his career until his death on July 10, 1941.
 Had he lived a few years longer, Morton would have benefited from the first revival of traditional New Orleans jazz.
 Still, his compositions and contributions to the jazz repertoire have never faded.
 The past quarter-century has seen renewed appreciation for Morton’s music, especially in New Orleans.
-Pianist such as Tom McDermott, Steve Pistorious and, of late, Allen Toussaint reprise and explore his oeuvre, while Morton’s rambunctious life has been celebrated in the musical “Jelly Roll,” by Vernel Bagneris.
+Pianist such as Tom McDermott, Steve Pistorious, and Allen Toussaint reprised and explored his oeuvre, while Morton’s rambunctious life has been celebrated in the musical “Jelly Roll,” by Vernel Bagneris.